1. Purpose of procedures

-16.2 A student may not withdraw from a course after the last day of the teaching for that course, except upon application and satisfaction of an application for withdrawal due to special circumstances.
+19.2 A student may not withdraw from a course after the last day of the teaching for that course, except upon application and satisfaction of an application for withdrawal due to special circumstances.

-16.3 Students who withdraw from a course, where they have failed elements of the course due to academic misconduct or for professional conduct in accordance with the provisions of this or other policies of the University, may have the withdrawal amended to a fail on their student Academic Record.
+19.3 Students who withdraw from a course, where they have failed elements of the course due to academic misconduct or for professional conduct in accordance with the provisions of this or other policies of the University, may have the withdrawal amended to a fail on their student Academic Record.

-17. Special circumstances accompanying withdrawal from a course
+20. Special circumstances accompanying withdrawal from a course

-17.1 When a student withdraws from a course due to special circumstances, the student may request certain concessions depending on the date of withdrawal.
+20.1 When a student withdraws from a course due to special circumstances, the student may request certain concessions depending on the date of withdrawal.

-(a) When the withdrawal is after the census date for Domestic students or the Fee due date for International students, the student may request a refund of the student contribution or tuition fee, where applicable (refer to Student Fees and Charges – Governing Policy).
+(a) When the withdrawal is after the census date for Domestic students or the Fee due date for International students, the student may request a refund of the student contribution or tuition fee, where applicable (refer to Student Fees and Charges – Governing Policy);

 (b) When the withdrawal is after the final date for withdrawal without academic penalty, the student may request withdrawal without academic penalty, that is, no fail grade.

-17.2 Special circumstances are defined as circumstances applying to the student that:
+20.2 Special circumstances are defined as circumstances applying to the student that: